 On 10 February 2021, the government announced further grant funding of £3.5 billion to fully fund the removal of unsafe cladding for leaseholders in all residential buildings 18 metres and over in England.
 The government intends that the costs of this funding will be recovered from developers through new provisions in the Building Safety Bill, including a levy when developers seek permission to develop certain high-risk buildings in England, and a tax for residential property development.

 Finally, in January 2022, the government announced a new expectation that the building industry would meet the remaining costs of remediation on buildings 11 metres and over – estimated to be £4 billion.
-The industry has been given two months to agree a financial contributions scheme to fund this plan, failing which the government will impose a solution in law.

 Is remediation funding adequate?

 As of February 2021, the total funding available aligned with the government’s estimates for meeting the full cost of remediating cladding issues on buildings over 18 metres.
 The latest tranche of funding announced in January 2022 is intended to meet all remaining costs of remediation on unsafe buildings over 11 metres.
 This funding is intended to cover all remaining remediation works, rather than just cladding remediation.
-It will also be available to former occupiers who have move out and sublet their property.
+It will also be available to former occupiers who move out and sublet their property.

 Issues with selling flats